nkwhr/ActiveModelLike-Errors/README.md

 ## delete

-Delete messages for the key.
+Delete messages for the attribute.
 Returns the deleted messages.

     $errors->get('name');    # ['']
     $errors->delete('name'); # ['is invalid']